silicondaydream/arboria-carbon-tracker-extension/README.md

+## Main Metric

-**carbonPerPage metric is based on data sourced from [HTTP Archive](https://httparchive.org/reports/page-weight#bytesTotal) by Website Carbon Calculator in July 2023**
+carbonPerPage metric is based on data sourced from [HTTP Archive](https://httparchive.org/reports/page-weight#bytesTotal) by Website Carbon Calculator in July 2023

 ## The formulas for calculating digital emissions: